oakhamcommunitytheatre/oct-constitution/README.md

 2. _Named Executives –_ There are three formal named positions on the RCT Executive Board.
 An applicant is only eligible for a named position if they have been an Executive-At-Large for one full season.
 Though more named positions may be added in future, only three must exist at all times in the general case.
 In the event that there are not enough eligible members to fill all three roles, or the members that are eligible are not interested, one or all of these roles can be combined or shared.
 This combination of roles does not impart any additional voting power.

 	1. **Artistic Director** - The Artistic Director is responsible for the guidance and direction of the group.
 The Artistic Director **must** have a clear vision on where s/he would like to take this group.
 In more practical terms, the Artistic Director is responsible for **overall planning**.
-The Artistic Director will write detailed event proposals, covering every aspect of the event, and will make final decisions on matters.
+The Artistic Director will write detailed action proposals, covering every aspect of the action, and will make final decisions on matters.
 During play submission review, the Artistic Director will lead the decision-making process.
 While the Artistic Director has final say in what should happen in the group, this only matters when there is no consensus.
 The Artistic Director should not need to be making final decisions if there is already a majority.

-	2. **General Manager**- The General Manager is responsible for executing and procuring the requirements detailed in the Artistic Director&#39;s event proposals.
+	2. **General Manager**- The General Manager is responsible for executing and procuring the requirements detailed in the Artistic Director&#39;s action proposals.
 The General Manager will set deadlines, do check-ups, and utilize the executives-at-large (and other resources of RCT) to accomplish the goals set by the Artistic Director.
 The General Manager must ensure that deadlines are being met.
 The General Manager may act as Artistic Director (and vice-versa) if the Artistic Director is absent or unavailable.

 	3. **Treasurer** - The Treasurer is responsible for being the point-of-contact with Oakham&#39;s financial department, approving and keeping track of any and all expenditures and incomes in RCT.
 The Treasurer will draft budgets, requisition funds, reimburse anyone who makes approved purchases for the group, and keep up-to-date with any other financial matters.